Modern slavery statement

 Suppliers and contractors

-The Group assesses external contractors and independent smallholders supplying it with fresh fruit bunches as being at the highest risk of modern slavery.
-The Group has written to all of its suppliers and its standard contractual terms include modern slavery clauses reflecting the Group’s zero- tolerance approach.
-The Group has a programme of site visits to its main suppliers, and these visits include modern slavery reviews and a requirement to complete a modern slavery questionnaire.
+The Group continues to regard external contractors and independent smallholders supplying it with fresh fruit bunches as presenting the highest risk of modern slavery.
+The Group makes its zero-tolerance position on modern slavery and human trafficking clear to all of its suppliers and all supplier agreements include modern slavery clauses.
+The Group monitors its major suppliers on an on-going basis by direct engagement through a programme of site visits.
+Due diligence also includes a requirement that suppliers complete a modern slavery questionnaire.

 A programme of monitoring of contractors operating at Group locations has been developed, designed to validate that no signs of modern slavery are evident.
-This has continued be deployed over the last twelve months, particularly where significant construction contracts are taking place.
+This has continued be deployed over the last twelve months, particularly where significant construction contracts have taken place.

 The Group continues to work on a project with independent smallholders, supporting their journey towards certification under the RSPO’s RISS (RSPO Independent Smallholder Standard) scheme.
 This includes delivering training on guarding against modern slavery.